-How much does a new roof cost on a 2,000 square foot house?
+How much does a new roof installation cost on a 2,000 square foot house?

 First off, we need to establish what a “square” is.
 Roofers refer to 100 square feet as a “square.”
 Most asphalt shingles come in bundles that will cover roughly 1/3rd of a square.
 So, a roofer would look at a 2,000 square foot roof and calculate the materials needed to cover 20 “squares,” which means they’d start with an order of 60 bundles of shingles.

-The average in Illinois for roof replacement is between $250 and $1000 per square.
+The average roof installation is between $250 and $1000 per square.
 Again that depends on the roofing material you’re using, and you also have to account for size and complexity.
 That number also factors in waste removal.

 The breakdown on the total cost is 40 percent going to materials and 60 to percent labor.
 And the labor adds up when you think about all that goes in to a roofing job, from setting up the job site, getting on and off the roof in a safe manner, installing plywood (doesn’t always have to be done), putting down the felt underlayment, nailing in the shingles and then cleaning up the job site – it all takes time and a lot of effort.

-Average roofing cost in the DuPage County area
+Average roof replacement cost in the DuPage County area